 Therefore the work of PBI, as a non-partisan third-party, requires that PBI teams and their members do not become involved in the work of the groups or the individuals whom they assist or escort; that they try their utmost to remain non-judgemental, despite their possible emotional identification with the oppressed or the victim; that they do not become involved in the official policies of the host country; that they share the tools of conflict resolution they have at their disposal with those who ask for them, whether as information or in the form of workshops and training programmes without intervening with or imposing their own opinions.

 PBI uses a non-hierarchical model of organising and decision-making, which places importance on relationships and processes and not just on outcomes.

-The mandate of PBI is to create space for peace and to protect human rights.
+The mandate of PBI is to create space for peace and the defence of human rights.

-The central focus of PBI's work is that of international presence defined as one or more of the following: physical presence, physical accompaniment, public relations, networking, observing, reporting, and building international support networks.
+The central focus of PBI's work is that of protection and support to Human Rights Defenders through international presence defined as one or more of the following: physical presence, physical accompaniment, advocacy, observing, reporting, capacity development and building local, regional and international support networks.

-Other methods that play a role in peace building such as, but not limited to, peace education and mental health recovery can be undertaken by a project provided that protective presence is considered.
+Other methods that play a role in peace building such as, but not limited to, peace education and mental health support can be undertaken by an entity provided that protective presence is considered.

 PBI recognises that situations may arise that require a methodology that we have not used previously.
 This mandate is intended to allow the implementation of such a methodology after consultation with all constituencies.

-Approved by the General Assembly in Ontario, Canada, June 1992, amended by the General Assembly, Manenbach, Switzerland, November 2001, amended by the General Assembly, Hamburg, 2008
+Approved by the General Assembly in Ontario, Canada, June 1992.